SandeepDalalCSE/Angular-8-Interview-Questions/README.md

 28. ### How to pass data from child component to parent component?

+* This can be achieved using event binding.

 **[⬆ Back to Top](#table-of-contents)**   |   <a href="#Q28">**⬆ Back to Question 28**</a>